 Conclusion

-Snow can impact the performance of solar panels, but the effects can be managed with proper installation, occasional cleaning, and utilizing the reflective properties of snow.
+Snow can impact the performance of panels, but the effects can be managed with proper installation, occasional cleaning, and utilizing the reflective properties of snow.
 Despite the challenges, solar panels remain a viable source of energy in snowy regions, contributing to a sustainable and renewable energy future.